 In addition, the stubbornness of al-Assad not to relinquish power for peace to reign, and of course, aiding of violence by Iran in their support of al-Assad government is another big factor sabotaging having a truce in this war.
 Turkey is also very much complicit in escalating the war in Syria.
 Turkey has financially aided some rebels, at the same time preventing external intervention both within and outside its border.
 For instance, in November 2015, a Russian fighter jet was shot down by Turkey for violation of its airspace.
 The nonchalant attitude of Recep Erdogan to the war in Syria is obviously manifested in their sheer suffering of terrorism and the over-stretch of Turkey’s social resources due to the number of refugees now residing in Turkey as a result of the war.

 On a broader perspective, the intervention of Russia was quite timely, yet, laced with ulterior motives and one could say it was a false-positive intervention.
 But the possibility of having ISIS to further their extreme mission in Syria is unimaginable.
 Russia claimed to have targeted ISIS dominated areas, but the record shows that innocent citizens were also victims of their missile attacks, coupled with the allegation of the US that they were not targeting ISIS but the more vulnerable rebel groups, leading to the death of thousands of them.
 Again, Russia’s involvement in Syria had some ulterior motives: crave for foreign prominence in reconciliation talks and military mediation (checkmating the overbearing status of the US in foreign policy), and to re-position the beleaguered government of al-Assad.
-However, the withdrawal of Russia from Syria was too sudden; the world expected a sustained military effort to at least bring relief to the war-torn Syria.
-In contrast, Putin was done with his mission and the impression he was trying to create was substantially achieved.
+But the withdrawal of Russia from Syria was too sudden; the world expected a sustained military effort to at least bring relief to the war-torn Syria.
+In contrast, Putin was done with his mission and the impression he tried to create was substantially achieved.
 Thus, why the waste of time and resources fighting a war outside his core positions, minding the dwindling state of Russia’s economy after the many sanctions against them by the European Union.

-Nevertheless, the withdrawal and re-entry of Russia to the war in Syria may further escalate the already escalated war, where, there are different rebel groups fighting for supremacy, and not forgetting the tendency for disloyalty in the Syrian army, and of course, the constant threat by the big and strong ISIS, who are currently in control of half of Syria map.
+Nevertheless, the withdrawal and re-entry of Russia to the war in Syria may further escalate the already escalated war, where, there are different rebel groups fighting for supremacy, and not forgetting the tendency for disloyalty in the Syrian army, and the constant threat by the big and strong ISIS, who are currently in control of half of Syria map.
 Vladimir Putin should have done a better job than what he did if he truly wanted to restore sanity in Syria.
 For this reason, Russia’s participation in Syria seems like a show-off, to emphasize the military prowess of Russia after a series of setback and loggerheads with the West on foreign policy and the proliferation of nuclear warheads.

-As long as al-Assad is not ready to initiate a conclusive ceasefire between him and the rebels to end the Syria hostility (with the exception of ISIS who will never be part of such agreement to ceasefire), Syria will continue to burn, casualties are definitely expected on both sides.
-Before the intervention of Russia, the rebels did gain a lot of ground, but the tide of victory reversed against them owing to the heavy firepower of Russia military forces.
-However, even with the support of Russia and the possibility of having a sustained attack on the rebels, a total victory can never be guaranteed because the rebels are not ready to give up their mission.
+As long as al-Assad is not ready to initiate a conclusive ceasefire between him and the rebels to end the Syria hostility (with the exception of ISIS who will never be part of such agreement to ceasefire), Syria will continue to burn; casualties are definitely expected on both sides.
+Before the intervention of Russia, the rebels did gain a lot of ground, the tide of victory reversed against them owing to the heavy firepower of Russian military forces.
+And even with the support of Russia and the possibility of having a sustained attack on the rebels, a total victory can never be guaranteed because the rebels are not ready to give up their mission.
 The recent peace deal brokered by Russia and the US should accommodate the interests of both parties.
 A deviation from this standpoint will make the Geneva peace deal futile.

 The war in Syria is one of the most complicated war in history, in which even if the US step up their military campaign against ISIS (which would take a very long time), what about the government of al-Assad in Damascus?
 What about the disgruntled rebels, who have different affiliation and mission?
 So the best peace deal in this war is for al-Assad to resign or constitute a transitional government that would start a new government in Syria in order to accommodate the interest of all the rebel groups.
 Subsequent plan for resolving the crisis can now focus on defeating ISIS and how to completely eliminate the stubborn group.